About All Dogs Allowed

 Owner of Serenity Pet Massage – Registered Veterinary Technician – HTA-AP® and Reiki Practitioner – Certified Pet Food Nutrition Specialist – Pet Tech Instructor

 Melanie is a partner with All Dogs Allowed through her company Serenity Pet Massage.
-She started her career of working with animals as a Registered Veterinary Technician.
-She spent over 30 years working in various animal hospital settings; large/small animal combined, small animal, feline only, and a veterinary surgical practice.
+She started her career of working with animals as a Registered Veterinary Technician and has spent over 30 years working in various animal hospital settings; large/small animal combined, small animal, feline only, and a veterinary surgical practice.
 She began her interest in helping animals live healthier lives by getting her certification in Canine Massage Therapy in 2013.
 Since then she has become a Certified Equine Sports Massage Therapist, Certified Canine Kinesiology Tape Practitioner, Healing Touch for Animals® – Advanced Proficiency Practitioner, Pet Tech® Instructor, and a Certified Pet Food Nutrition Specialist.
 She strongly believes in a holistic approach to overall health and well-being for both humans and animals.
 Through massage and energy work, she is able to help animals with both physical and emotional issues.
 She teaches Pet CPR, First Aid, and Care classes at All Dogs Allowed.
 Along with the PetSaver classes, she also offers a Pet Nutrition seminar, helping pet parents understand the ingredient label and how they can affect their animal’s health, well-being, and even their behavior.
 She also offers individual nutrition coaching sessions.
 She is always looking for new ways to help animal’s and their people.

 In her spare time, she volunteers at Wake County Animal Center and with Vets to Vets United.
 She shares her home with her husband, her three dogs “Willow, Dixie, and Gypsy”, and her three cats “Sammie, Mork, and Marley”.
 She enjoys kayaking, snorkeling, and hiking when there is time in her busy schedule to sneak it in!

-Lead Behavior Modification Assistant – Fluent in Dog Body Language – Official Tester of New Classes
+Lead Behavior Modification Assistant – Fluent in Dog Body Language – Official Tester of New Classes – Passed away in April 2018

 Porkchop was born and raised in Alabama (we assume, that’s why she’s an “Alabama Gargoyle”), before getting adopted by Meagan Thomas and traveling the country.
 She has officially lived in Alabama, Maine, Georgia, Utah, and North Carolina, and has peed in 27 states.
 Chop lends her expertise as a member of the canine community by assisting in both group classes and private training sessions.
 She specializes in helping reactive or defense dogs make better choices and feel comfortable around her.
 She has experienced, firsthand, the power of positive, relationship-based training and helps dogs and their owners build the same bond she shares with Meagan.
 Oh, she also believes kibble should never come from a dog bowl and prefers a food puzzle or food dispensing toy whenever possible.